Occupation of Mongolia: Invasion

 The reconquest of Outer Mongolia was assigned to Zhang Zuolin.
-A joint MPP-Red Army expedition led by Soviet Red commanders and Damdin Sükhbaatar defeatedUngern in August.
-The Soviet forces against Ungern were led by Konstantin Konstantinovich Rokossovsky.
+A joint MPP-Red Army expedition led by Soviet Red commanders and Damdin Sükhbaatar defeated Ungern in August.
+One of Soviet regiments against Ungern was led by Konstantin Konstantinovich Rokossovsky.
 Tensions leading up to the First Zhili–Fengtian War and the apparent victory of the Bolsheviks in the Russian Civil War led to the end of China's involvement.
-Reincarnations, abbots and lamas were imprisoned or executed by the Soviets.
+Reincarnations, abbots and lamas were imprisoned or executed by the Mongolian People's Party led by the Soviet Bolsheviks.
 China rejected the Soviet intervention.

 The Transbaikalia Cossack Ataman was Semyonov.
 A Mongol–Buryat republic was declared in January 1919 by Semyonov.
 A "Buryat National Department" was created by Semyonov and the Buryat elite like intelligentsia, lamas and noyons and summoned by Semyonov and the Japanese in February 1919.
-The aim was to unite Buryatia, Tuva, Outer Mongolia, and Inner Mongolia into one Mongol state, discussed at the February 1919 Chita "Pan-Mongol" congress led by the Japanese and Semyonov's Transbaikal Buryats.
+The aim was to unite Buryatia, Tuva, Outer Mongolia, and Inner Mongolia into one Mongol state, discussed at the February 1919 Chita "Pan-Mongol" congress led by Semyonov's Transbaikal Buryats.
 A "Provisional Government" was set up after the February 1919 meeting.
-Russian officered Chahars and Honghuzi served in Semyonov 's army.
-Chahars made up a division.
+Russian officered Chahars and other Mongols served in Semyonov 's army.
+Inner Mongols made up a division.
 There were Chahars, Tungus, Buryats, Tatars, Bashkirs, and others in the army.
-The Chahar Inner Mongols numbered around 2,000 and were placed in the "Wild Division" of OMO, led by General Levitskii.
+The Inner Mongols numbered around 2,000 and were placed in the "Wild Division" of OMO, led by General Levitskii.
 The White Army cavalry of Semyonov drafted 1,800 Buryats while Buryats were also recruited by the Bolsheviks.
 In Trans-Baikalia, Semyonov was joined by Kappel, who commanded Aleksandr Vasil'evich Kolchak's rearguard.
 Semyonov and Kolchak were allied.
 From 1916 to 1919, the Buryats were subjected to Japanese propaganda.
 The Paris Peace Conference was attended by representatives from the "Dauria Government" of the pan-Mongol initiative established in February 1919 by Semyonov.
-Since the Versatile Peace Conference of 1919 did not recognize the Daurija government of Semyonov, the Japanese withdrew their support of him.
-A machine gunning of 350 captives from a train was arranged in August 1919 by Semyonov.
-At Chita, a meeting between an American captain and Semyonov was canceled in December 1919.

 Fushenge led the Bargut and Karachen (Karachin) Mongol soldiers and entrusted the training of them to Ungern.
-The Pan Mongolist Inner Mongolian Prince Fushenge was participating in the Pan-Mongol conference with Ungern when they sent representatives to Versailles, but Ungern developed a distaste for the idea of the pan-Mongol state, and no Outer Mongol bothered to attend the conference.
+The Pan Mongolist Inner Mongolian commander Fushenge was participating in the Pan-Mongol conference with Ungern when they sent representatives to Versailles, but Ungern developed a distaste for the idea of the pan-Mongolian movement due to participation of the Buryat national democrats, and he was not participated in this movement.
 The Bogd Khan rejected the idea of a pan-Mongol state since he did not want to lose his power to the Japanese and Semenov.
 Since did not want to provoke China, he rejected a delegation from Dauria in which Fushenge participated.
 Ungern's Russian officers in Dauria were drilling the Inner Mongol soldiers of Fushenge and Buriat soldiers, but hostility was developing between the Inner Mongols and the Buriats.
-After being assigned to attack Urga, Mongol soldiers of General Fussenge refused to participate.
-In response, the Japanese and OMO massacred them all.
+Fushenge and his soldiers wanted to kill buryats and return to Inner Mongolia.
+The plot was uncovered, and in a short fight Fushenge and most of conspirators were killed by Russian soldiers.